winitzki/scall/tutorial/programming_dhall.md

 We will now verify that this is indeed what `filterableLFix` produces.
 Then we will find a different combinator that does not truncate data structures unnecessarily.

-We begin by implementing the function `deflateOptionalPair`.
+We begin by implementing the function `deflateFList`.
 ```dhall
 let deflateFList
   : ∀(a : Type) → ∀(b : Type) → FList (Optional a) b → FList a b